|

 Chapter 3 A hiccup

-Alas Rolvo had spent so much research on
+Alas Rolvo had spent so much research on safety gimmicks that they

-safety gimmicks that they neglected to invest in new model designs.
-Their unwieldy rear wheel drive cars were
+neglected to invest in new model designs.

-into a collaboration deal with a
+they were forced into a collaboration deal with a Japanese manufacturer and so

-Japanese manufacturer and so launched a new range of front wheel drive cars.
+launched a new range of front wheel drive cars.

 However this strategy proved only a stop gap measure, profits fell and

-eventually Rolvo were sold off to the Blue Oval Motor Company of the USA.
-Sadly Kev and Bev
+eventually Rolvo were sold off to the Blue Oval Motor

-were made redundant and nowadays play bit parts in Automobile Association
+nowadays play bit parts in Automobile Association adverts.

-technical big wig and Herman Benson safety manager think
+Interestingly, Jimmy Vonhill Blue Oval’s technical big wig and Herman Benson safety manager think the case for daytime light is overstated and does not offer

-overstated and does not offer them as standard equipment, Interestingly, but
+them as standard equipment, Interestingly, but maybe that is because his main

-about glare and driver distraction from all across the US of A.
+all across the US of A.

 As world carbon dioxide